Eks

 untag_resource(resource_arn, tag_keys, params::Dict{String,<:Any})

-Deletes specified tags from a resource.
+Deletes specified tags from an Amazon EKS resource.

 Arguments